Services and Supports offered by Student Accessibility Services

-During the Intake process, students will meet with the Disability Counsellor to begin the academic accommodation planning process.
-During your first meeting, the Disability Counsellor will:
+During the Intake process, students will meet with the Accessibility Advisor to begin the academic accommodation planning process.
+During your first meeting, the Accessibility Advisor will:

 - review your documentation

 - discuss your strengths and learning challenges, and

 - work with you to develop the most appropriate academic accommodations plan.

 - provide you with referrals for additional assessments and/or community resources and supports

 - refer you to see an Assistive Technologist and/or Learning Strategist, and